 Holland tops Pujols, Cards; Texas ties Series at 2

-Holland struck out seven, walked two and never was in trouble against a team that erupted for 16 runs the previous night.
-He came within two outs of pitching the first complete-game shutout in the World Series since Josh Beckett's gem for Florida to clinch the 2003 title at Yankee Stadium.
+Holland struck out seven and came within two outs of pitching the first complete-game shutout in the World Series since Josh Beckett's gem for Florida to clinch the 2003 title at Yankee Stadium.

 "I was very focused.
-I knew this was a big game for us," Holland said.
+I knew this was a big game for us," said Holland, who was 16-5 with 3.95 ERA and four shutouts in the regular season.
 "I had to step up and make sure I was prepared."

 Hobbled Josh Hamilton put Texas ahead with an RBI double in the first inning.
 Then Mike Napoli broke it open with a three-run homer in the sixth that set off a hearty high-five in the front row between team president Nolan Ryan and former President George W. Bush.

-A day after Pujols produced arguably the greatest hitting show in postseason history, tying Series records with three home runs, six RBIs and five hits during the Cardinals' romp, Holland emerged as the unlikely star.
+Pujols produced arguably the greatest hitting show in postseason history in Game 3, tying Series records with three home runs, six RBIs and five hits during the Cardinals' romp.
+However, Holland has now emerged as the unlikely star.

 Pujols finished 0 for 4 and hit the ball out of the infield only once.

 "I wanted him to see my 'A' game," Holland said.